Shanghai Marathon

 The marathon starts at the Bund Bull and finishes at Shanghai Stadium.

 History

 The inaugural race was held in 1996 as the "Shanghai International Citizen Marathon".

-For the 2020 edition of the race, due to the coronavirus pandemic, only the full marathon was run, the field was limited to 9,000 runners, and the finish was moved to the West Bund Art Center.
+For the 2020 edition of the race, due to the coronavirus pandemic, only the full marathon was run, the field was limited to 9,000 domestic runners, and the finish was moved to the West Bund Art Center.

 Course

 The marathon starts at the Bund Bull and finishes at Shanghai Stadium.

 Other races

 In addition to the marathon, the event offers a 10K run and a mini marathon of 5.5 km in length.
 All three races begin at the Bund Bull, but the mini marathon ends at the Shanghai Exhibition Centre while the 10K ends at Fuxing Park.

 Winners

 The men's course record was set in 2015 as Kenya's Paul Lonyangata of 2:07:14 hours and the Ethiopian Yebrgual Melese broke the women's record in 2018 with 2:20:36 hours.